 Yesterday my favourite water bird further endeared itself to me.
 At Colwick Country Park, where flooded gravel pits are topped up by the Trent a few miles downstream of Nottingham, a pair of great crested grebes were ferrying chicks on their backs.

-I’d heard they did this but, though I’d visited Attenborough Reserve many times last year to see for myself, had yet to catch them at it.
-These being wary birds – not painfully shy but careful to keep their distance – I needed every millimetre of reach.1
+I’d heard they did this but, though I’d visited Attenborough Reserve many times last year to see for myself, had yet to snap them at it.
+These being wary birds – not painfully shy but careful to keep their distance – I needed every millimetre of lens reach.1

 They never allowed me closer than fifty yards so I wouldn’t have known the chicks were present had I not been alerted by two silverhead ramblers with binoculars.
 But once I’d found the adult pair, my L-series lens homed in with ease on the youngsters.